skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/object_programming/classes_and_members.md

     member val LastName = lastName with get
 ```

-Finally, we can construct an instance of the type person by supplying it the desired `firstName` and `lastName` values.
+Finally, we can construct an instance of the type person by supplying it with the desired `firstName` and `lastName` values.

 ```fsharp
 let person = Person("John", "Doe")